Craig S. Mullins' Book Recommendations

 Recommended Oracle Books

 OCP Instructors Guide for Oracle DBA Certification by Chris Foot - this book is written by one of the top Oracle instructors in the world and it shows.
 Chris' experience teaching shines through as he clearly explains the topics that are most troubling to Oracle students.
+This interesting and readable book is very highly recommended.

 Oracle Expert: One on One by Thomas Kyte - this book contain a wealth of knowledge on developing Oracle applications, as well as great advice on designing and administering Oracle databases.
 There are sections on general design and implementation practices, application architecture, locking and concurrency, transactions and rollbacks, importing and exporting, and lots more of interest to developers.

 Oracle Insights: Tales of the Oak Table - a completely unique book.
 It is both entertaining and educational, a tough trick to pull off.
 Written by a cadre of eleven Oracle experts who have dubbed themselves The Oak Table Network, Oracle Insights offers up just what its title implies.
 One chapter of the book is devoted to a history of Oracle Corp., another covers the dreaded disease of "compulsive tuning disorder," and there is even a full frontal attack on RAID free, four, and five.
+Ya just gotta read it.

 Learning Oracle PL/SQL by Bill Pribyl and Steven Feuerstein - clearly teaches PL/SQL in a variety of ways such that it is useful to a variety of audiences including beginning programmers, new Oracle database administrators, and developers familiar with other databases who now need to learn Oracle.